inab/WfExS-backend/README.md

 The program uses three different types of configuration files:

 * Local configuration file: YAML formatted file which describes the local setup of the backend (example at [workflow_examples/local_config.yaml](workflow_examples/local_config.yaml)).
-JSON Schema describing the format (and used for validation) is available at [wfexs_backend/schemas/config.json](wfexs_backend/schemas/config.json) and there is also automatically generated documentation (see [config_schema.md](development-docs/schemas/config_schema.md)).
+JSON Schema describing the format (and used for validation) is available at [wfexs_backend/schemas/config.json](wfexs_backend/schemas/config.json) and there is also automatically generated documentation on each release (see [config.json.html](https://wfexs-backend.readthedocs.io/en/latest/schemadocs/config.json.html)).
 Relative paths in this configuration file use as reference the directory where the local configuration file is living.

   - `cacheDir`: The path in this key sets up the place where all the contents which can be cached are hold.
 It contains downloaded RO-Crate, downloaded workflow git repositories, downloaded workflow engines.
 It is recommended to have it outside `/tmp` directory when